List of Australian rules football video games

 The following is a list of all the video games based on the sport of Australian rules football.
+For the list of video games about the Arena Football League which also is named AFL, see List of arena football video games.

 Simulation Games

 Games in which the player can play a full game of Australian rules football, or other arcade-style games with official licenses.